We offer loans, investments, and training to job-creating businesses that, for a variety of reasons, lack access to the capital they need to succeed.

-Two of those places are nonprofit organizations
+Two of those places are nonprofit organizations and child care providers.

 We recognize the important work nonprofits do for people and families with lower incomes and/or special needs.